 Work in the growing season (spring – fall) will be ongoing for 3-5 years, but will be sporadic.
 Growing season work will focus on invasive species control and suppression of woody vegetation that is being targeted for clearing.

 Prescribed fires will be implemented on the property, typically in either November or March.

-Hydrology repairs are likely to begin in winter 2019, with the main work happening in the summer or fall of 2020.
+Hydrology repairs are likely to begin in fall 2021.

 Will the site be accessible during the project?

 Yes, however the Catalina Grove parking lot will be closed periodically during this project (check the Catalina Grove web page for closure updates).
 There will be multiple contractors moving in and out of the site and they will be utilizing the parking lot for staging and access.

 If you plan to be visit this winter, please use caution and obey signage in and around the work zones.
 Up to 50 people may be working at any given time, often using machinery.
 Trees will be removed and conditions may be hazardous to foot traffic at times.